When and how does The Nature Conservancy use fire to manage its land?

-A prescribed fire is a fire ignited under pre-determined weather conditions for specific resource management objectives including fuel reduction and brush control, and to reintroduce a natural disturbance to a fire-dependent forested landscape.
+We ignite fires using carefully developed fire plans and under pre-determined weather conditions for specific resource management objectives including fuel reduction and brush control, and to reintroduce a natural disturbance to a fire-dependent forested landscape.

-The first step is creating firebreaks, or pathways that surround the burn site.
-To create firebreaks, trees, shrubs and grass are cleared using a chainsaw, mower or other equipment.
+The first step is creating firebreaks—strips of cleared land to prevent fire from spreading—by removing trees, shrubs and grass using a chainsaw, mower or other equipment.
 The firebreaks may also be raked or disked using a tractor to remove nearly all flammable wildland fuels.
-An example of an already existing natural fire break would be a river or lake.
+Rivers and lakes are examples of natural firebreaks.

 The burn unit is then ignited using drip torches—portable canisters used to drop small amounts of flammable material (usually a mixture of diesel fuel and gasoline) along a fire line.
 A carefully planned ignition pattern utilizes wind direction, topography and other factors to help control the spread of fire until it extinguishes itself at the firebreaks, where it runs out of fuel.